 Assistant Professor - Performance

 |PATRICK DIZNEY (Assistant Professor) received his MFA from the University of Washington, spent 6 years acting in NYC, and continues to work as an actor and director throughout the region.
 Credits include prime time television, national commercials, industrial videos, children’s theatre, two national tours, Off and Off-Off Broadway, feature and independent film, and Regional theatre including: Artists Repertory Theatre, Maine Shakespeare Festival, Texas Shakespeare Festival, Penobscot Theatre and Theatre!
 Theatre!
 He also wrote, produced and performed in his one person show Inveigler on Theatre Row in NYC.
 His directing credits include: 36 Views, Romeo and Juliet (at Idaho Rep), The Diviners, The Foreigner, Meatgrinder Waltz (at 13th Street Rep in NYC), If Dreams Came True by Mark Kuntz, and Convention by student playwright Dan Ericson.
 Recent acting roles include: Vershinen in Pultizer Prize winner Tracy Lett’s world premier adaptation of The Three Sisters at Artist’s Rep, Kenny in Theatre District (another world premier) by Richard Kramer of TV fame, and Father Flynn in Mount Baker Theatre’s production of Doubt by John Patrick Shanley.
-Dizney has been recently appointed as the Vice-Chair of the Kennedy Center American Theatre Festival's Region VII.|
+Dizney has recently been appointed as the Vice-Chair of the Kennedy Center American Theatre Festival's Region VII.|

 Terri Brown, PhD